isomerpages/mol-services/_are-you-planning-to/manage-healthcare-costs-better.md

       <label class="tab-label" for="fam-expenses">Grow Your Family’s Medical Expenses</label>
       <div class="tab-content">
     <p>You can top up your family members’ MediSave Account using your CPF savings or cash.
 You get to also <a target="_blank" href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Compulsory-and-Voluntary-Medisave-Contributions">reduce your tax bill</a>.</p>
-    <p>You can also <a target="_blank" href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Compulsory-and-Voluntary-Medisave-Contributions">top up your MediSave</a> up to the Basic Healthcare Sum (currently at $54,500).</p>
+    <p>You can also <a target="_blank" href="https://www.iras.gov.sg/IRASHome/Individuals/Locals/Working-Out-Your-Taxes/Deductions-for-Individuals/Compulsory-and-Voluntary-Medisave-Contributions">top up your MediSave</a> up to the <a target= "_blank" href="https://www.cpf.gov.sg/member/faq/healthcare-financing/basic-healthcare-sum/what-is-the-basic-healthcare-sum>Basic Healthcare Sum</a></p>
     <p>You can use this for future medical expenses and health insurance premiums.</p>
       </div>
     </div>